Unmet Load Hours

 The unmet load hours calculation in EnergyPlus is based on several simplifying assumptions.
 It uses a strict temperature band around setpoints, less than half a degree, which may not align with real-world thermal comfort expectations or adaptive comfort models.
 Unmet load hours are also sensitive to timestep resolution—short spikes in temperature deviations may be missed or overemphasized depending on timestep length.
 The metric assumes accurate HVAC schedules, control strategies, and zone temperature sensing, but doesn’t always account for occupancy or whether HVAC systems are actively running.
 Complex system interactions, such as shared equipment across zones or floating setpoints, may yield misleading results.
 Known issues in past versions of EnergyPlus have included improper counting of unmet hours during system-off periods or rounding errors at timestep boundaries.

 Unmet load hours are most useful during HVAC system sizing, initial design reviews, and performance diagnostics where temperature control issues are suspected.
-They can help flag zones that are underserved by heating or cooling capacity, or zones affected by poor control strategies.
-Unmet load hours are also helpful for code compliance or program requirements that set thresholds for acceptable comfort levels, especially in early design or simulation iterations.
-When used carefully, they can inform design adjustments, control refinements, or re-sizing decisions.
+Unmet load hours in a multizone building energy model simulation can help flag zones that are underserved by heating or cooling capacity, or zones affected by poor control strategies.
+However, ResStock is a single zone model, meaning all of the dwelling unit is assumed to be one zone, so using unmet load hours to flag zones that are underserved is not a suitable use case in ResStock.

 When to look closely at the results